 Lascaux

-Lascaux delves deep into the cave's parietal art, discovered by a group of teenagers in 1940 in the Périgord Noir region: ancient paintings and engravings whose meaning escapes us - they're called "prehistoric" - and so much the better: it's like a guided tour of the cave, inaccessible since 1963 for conservation reasons following several microbial attacks.
-On entering, everything seems dark, as in the cave; the discourse is instructive, the choreographic score evanescent.
-When you leave, you don't know.
-You never know when prehistory will end.
+Lascaux delves into the cave art of the eponymous cave, discovered by a group of teenagers in 1940 in the Périgord Noir region: ancient paintings and engravings whose meaning escapes us—we call them "prehistoric"—and so much the better: it's like a guided tour of the cave, which has been inaccessible since 1963 for conservation reasons following several microbial attacks.
+Upon entering, everything seems dark, as if inside the cave; the narration is informative, the choreography evanescent.
+Upon leaving, we don't know.
+We never know when prehistory ends.

 Cover photo: Lascaux ©Danielle Voirin